 5. Can I use a generic SWMS for all my jobs?

 Not ideally.
-A good SWMS should reflect the specific risks of the job site and the tasks involved.
+A good SWMS for landscaping should reflect the specific risks of the job site and the tasks involved.
 However, a quality landscaping-specific template can save you hours and act as a compliant base you can customise.

 Need one now?
 Download our ready-to-use Landscaping SWMS Template here.